kana112233/etcd-website-cn/content/zh-cn/docs/next/dev-internal/logging.md

 ---
-title: Logging conventions
+title: Logging conventions　日志约定
 weight: 1600
-description: Logging level categories
+description: Logging level categories　日志级别类型
 ---

 etcd uses the [capnslog][capnslog] library for logging application output categorized into *levels*.
 A log message's level is determined according to these conventions: